flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 - `episode_duration_threshold`: (`int`, default = 15). <br>
 The minimum length of a hypoglycemic event, in minutes.
-A hypoglycemic event is defined as the patient's blood glucose remaining below `blood_glucose_threshold` for at least `episode_duration_threshold` consecutive minutes.

 - `l1_penalty`: (`float`, default = 0.005). <br>